top of page

 Priorities for learning

-Independent learners- Helping children build resilience and a sense of self worth and responsibilty, being able to make decisions and contribute to their learning.
+Te rangatiratanga/Independent learners- Help tamariki develop a strong sense of themselves as a link between past, present & future.
+Supporting tamariki build resilience and a sense of self-worth and responsibility, being able to make decisions and contribute to their learning.

-Socially confident- Friendships, participation and equitable opportunites for all.
+Socially confident- Friendships, participation and equitable opportunities for all.
 Learn how to engage positively with others fostering manaakitanga, kaitiakitanga and whanaungatanga.

 bottom of page